 That came three days after state attorney general Patrick Morrisey concluded his in-house review and recommended WVU rebid its third-tier rights, a package for which IMG College reportedly was willing to pay up to $110 million with incentives.
 IMG’s bid, along with eight competing proposals, has yet to be made public.

-This embarrassing episode reveals how Luck’s ambition overstepped protocol, a forbidding flaw for an administrator at public university.
+This embarrassing episode reveals how Luck’s ambition overstepped protocol, a forbidding flaw for an administrator at a public university.

 We’ll see how similar the deals appear upon rebidding, or if the second round of bidding transpires at all.
 There could be room for further legal challenges to the first bidding period, considering how the shortcomings were perpetuated on WVU’s behalf by Luck, and by Payne’s conflict of interest.